How to create a "stained glass" quilt

 7. Some water soluble "tacky" fabric/craft glue: for temporarily securing both your fabric pieces and the lead line tape - just to hold things in place until you're ready to quilt.

 Another tool that's extremely helpful (but not absolutely necessary) is a light box for tracing over your patterns.
-You can purchase one at any arts & crafts store, but they can be a little pricey - especially the larger ones.
+You can purchase one on line or at any arts & crafts store, but they can be a little pricey - especially the larger ones.
 They're also reasonably simple (and cheap) to make.
 Here's an example of a home-made one:

 Front/top view: a piece of frosted glass (real glass, not plexi) rests inside a wood frame on top of a box that's slightly angled - about 30 degrees (but doesn't have to be)